larevolucia/task-wrangler/README.md

 ---
 ## Deployment

-This project was deployed using GitHub pages.
+This project was deployed using GitHub Pages.
 Steps to deploy are as follow:

 1. Go to your repository on GitHub.com
 2. Select 'Settings' on the repository top menu.